sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/drop-columns.rst

 Drop Columns
 =============

 This workflow reads in a dataset.
-It then drop some columns from the original dataset and prints the results.
+It then drops some columns from the original dataset and prints the results.

-Worklow
+Workflow
 -------

 Below is the workflow.
 It does the following:

 * Reads data from a dataset.
-* It then drop some columns from the original dataset.
+* It then drops some columns from the original dataset.
-* prints the results.
+* Prints the results.

 .. figure:: ../../_assets/tutorials/data-cleaning/drop-columns/1.PNG
    :alt: Drop Columns